 Renata Komendova-Vlasankova.; Lumír Sommer.
 Separation and Preconcentration of Platinum Group Metals and Gold on Modified Silica and XAD Sorbents in the Presence of Cationic Surfactants for Their Determination by ICP-AES.
 Collect.
 Czech.
 Chem.
 Commun.
 2002, 67, (4), 454-470.

 Catalyst, used in combination with tungstophosphoric acid for the chemoselective oxidation of anilines to nitroso- or nitrobenzenes by hydrogen peroxide: J. Org.
 Chem., 58, 3633 (1993).

 Toxic if swallowed.
 Fatal if inhaled.
 Causes skin irritation.
 Causes serious eye irritation.
 May cause respiratory irritation.

-IF SWALLOWED: IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
+IF SWALLOWED: Immediately call a POISON CENTER/doctor IF INHALED: Remove to fresh air and keep at rest in a position comfortable for breathing.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 Specific treatment is urgent (see label).
 Rinse mouth.
 Store locked up.
 Dispose of contents/container in accordance with local/regional/national/international regulations.